CEU Book List

-Please note the following information in regards to receiving CEU credit for reading books:
+Please note the following regarding to receiving CEU credit for reading professional books:

 The intent of this list is to provide several suggestions of the most current, research based books for teachers and therapists working with individuals with dyslexia and related learning differences.